allegravia/R-ecology/08-exercise-packages-scripting.md

 install.packages('VennDiagram')
 library(VennDiagram)
 ```
+Take some time to read the [VennDiagram reference manual](https://cran.r-project.org/web/packages/VennDiagram/VennDiagram.pdf) before to start.

-#  Make a venn diagram by command line
+##  Make a venn diagram by command line

 We will use the data from an experiment of differential gene expression analysis.
 In this type of experiments the sets of gene expressed in two different conditions are compared to identify differences.
 The result is a list of differentially expressed genes.